thanhiro/react-liferay-portlet/README.md

 ## Configuration

+Currently this portlet assumes to sit in the page responding to route `/ui`.

-If HTML5 history API is enabled in portlet config, urlrewrite.xml needs to be modified.
+If HTML5 history API pushState is enabled in portlet config, Liferay's `urlrewrite.xml` needs to be modified.
+Note that server rendering assumes that history pushState is used.

 ```xml
 <urlrewrite>